Creating A Content Strategy For The Generation Of Skimmers

 Every time you read something that enlightens you or rewards you with any valuable information, your brain releases Dopamine.

-Dopamine is a neurotransmitter which gets activated when something good happens unexpectedly.
+Dopamine is a neurotransmitter that gets activated when something good happens unexpectedly.
 So, whenever you come across an article that has any new information, you get a hit of dopamine.
 If you decide to share the same on social media, then with every like, comment, share that you receive, you get a series of dopamine kicks.

 But, since dopamine gets triggered due to a rewarding stimulus, your expectations increase.
 And every time you read content that doesn’t add any value, the anticipation is met with disappointment, and your brain learns to reject the content.
 Since the writer created a bad impression, they lost a reader (you).